debling/build.java/README.md

 # build.java
+> [!WARNING]
+> This project is not in a production-ready state yet!

 Because java build tools does not have to be miserable

 # Usage this build system (or future usage, we are getting there)